C4LLM3101/CLICKON-FLOOD-/README.md

 # Project Title

-this is tool is perform flood attack on targeted celluler device ☎ || The main function of this tool is to block the center of incoming scam callers and stop them from coming  .
+this is tool is perform flood attack on targeted celluler device ☎ || The main function of this tool is to block the center of incoming scam 📞 callers and stop 📴  them from coming  .

-it is use for education perpose only i am not responsible any misuse 👆🏻 ...
+it is use for education ⚠ perpose only i am not responsible any misuse 👆🏻 ...

-## Features
+##  🌈  Features

-- this is tool is making on python
+- this is tool is making on  🐍 python
-- use the tunnling method
+- use the tunnling method ☢
-- perform the TDOS attack 👾
+- perform the TDOS attack on targeted celluler device 👾
-- use the flask framwork
+- use the flask ⚰  framwork

-## requirement
+## 🔎 requirement

 * ngrok and upx  are needed
-* call api are needed
+* call api are needed 📞
-*  flask framwork are needed
+*  flask ⚱ framwork are needed
 *  python,pip $ git are needed

-## Installation
+## 🛠 Installation

  'sudo apt-get update' to update the package lists.
 Then, use 'sudo apt-get upgrade' to upgrade the installed packages.